simonalligatorsmith/IPA_game/README.md

 # IPA_game
-Personal projects that don't fit anywhere else!
-A collection of things I'm learning how do to.

-# IPA_Game.py
 A game for memorizing the IPA vowels.
-Made with PySimpleGui
+Made with PySimpleGui.
+Non-present modules install upon run.